DerYeger/kofx/README.md

 ## Content

-- Methods for defining layout programmatically in a structured way
+- Methods for defining structured layouts programmatically
-- Cleaner bindings
+- Extension methods for clean bindings
 - Support for JavaFX Property delegation
 - Blocking and returning methods for running code on the FX-thread
 - WIP Alert DSL